chef/chef-web-docs/content/config_rb_client.md

 :   When set to `:enabled`, Chef Infra Client will use [standardized
     exit
     codes](https://github.com/chef/chef-rfc/blob/master/rfc062-exit-status.md#exit-codes-in-use)
-    for Chef Infra Client run status, and any non-standard exit codes will be converted to `1` or `GENERIC_FAILURE`.
-This setting can also be set to `:disabled` which preserves the old behavior of using non-standardized exit codes and skips the deprecation warnings.
+    for the Chef Infra Client run status, and any non-standard exit codes will be converted to `1` or `GENERIC_FAILURE`.
+This setting can also be set to `:disabled` to use the pre-Chef Infra Client 13 exit code behavior.
 Default value: `nil`.

-    {{< info >}}

-    The behavior with the default value consists of a warning on the use of deprecated and non-standard exit codes.
-In the release of Chef Client 13.x and beyond, using standardized exit codes is the default behavior and cannot be changed with this config item.

-    {{< /info >}}

-    In Chef Client 13.x, you will also need to set `client_fork false` in the config file in order to capture the standard return code.
-    Otherwise, you will be gathering the exit status of the master process, and not that of the forked Chef Infra Client process that did the actual run.
-Chef Client 14.x allows the standard return codes to be returned to the calling shell in both forking and non-forking mode.

 `file_atomic_update`